 From April through November visit the Pomo Cultural Center on the north end of Lake Mendocino.
 The Center has exhibits on Pomo dancing, hunting and baskets.

 Maybe Summer is Your Thing

-Are you just looking for time to take your family out on the boat?
-Maybe it's time for the family reunion.
-Then summer may be the best time for your visit.
+If boating is your passion, summer may be the best time for your visit.
 June, July, and August are the busiest times to come to Lake Mendocino.
-There is still a chance to have a little of the Lake to yourself, however, if you come during the week instead of on the weekend.
+There is still a chance to have a little of the lake to yourself if you plan your visit during the week rather than the weekend.

 The Coyote Valley Dam Egg Collection Facility